punnkrit/Apocrypha_Miro/ARCHITECTURE.md

 - **Editable Nodes**: Custom `EditableNode.tsx` supports inline renaming, resizing, and rich visual feedback (highlights/selection).
 - **State Management**: Selection state stays local to React Flow; significant actions (like **Add to Context**) post events back to Streamlit via `Streamlit.setComponentValue`.
 - **Integration**: `_contextUpdate` events bridge the React frontend with the Python backend.
+- **Build Artifacts**: The frontend is built into `diagram-prototype/dist/`, which is served by the Streamlit component.

 ### Backend
 `app.py` is the Streamlit entrypoint.
 It seeds the logical tree, converts it to React Flow nodes/edges, renders the custom component, and handles context/chat events.